aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-optimization/prepare-rectangles/_index.md

 AsposeOcr api = new AsposeOcr();
 ```

+## How to extract text from image using multiple rectangles

-## Step 2: Recognize Image with Multiple Rectangles
+### Step 2: Recognize Image with Multiple Rectangles

-In this step, we'll demonstrate how to recognize text from an image using multiple rectangles.
-Follow these sub-steps:

-### 2.1 Define Rectangles
+#### 2.1 Define the rectangles

+Create a list of `Rectangle` objects that outline the areas you want the OCR engine to scan.

 ```csharp
 List<Rectangle> rects = new List<Rectangle>()